mcjauregui72/FilmDatabase/README.md

 To create a data frame from the .csv file for the ‘actors’, consideration of characters (actors) were restricted to only the first five listed per film.
 The ‘credits’ data frame was filtered for the first five cast members present per movie within the ‘cast’ field.
 Along with each uniquely-identified movie_id, each ‘cast’ dictionary (‘cast_id’ and ‘character’) embedded within the ‘cast’ field of the credits dataframe was saved.
 The result was a data frame containing five instances of the movie_id, one for each of the first five cast members credited in the film.

-***Stopped editing here***

 The example below shows a test for the first five actor ids and names associated with the movie Avatar, the first film in the ‘credits’ dataframe.
-The subsequent screenshots illustrate how we performed this process on the entire dataset.
+The subsequent screenshots illustrate how thi process was performed on the entire dataset.

-We used the itterows method in pandas to iterate over the rows of the ‘cast’ data frame.
-We did this to split out the actor names from each movie title into a list.
-We used a similar process to isolate the ‘movie_id’ values.
-In order to capture the unique actor ids (as any actor could appear multiple times in the data set for being in multiple movies) we initialized an empty set and an empty list.
+The itterows method in pandas was used to iterate over the rows of the ‘cast’ data frame.
+The purpose was to split out the actor names from each movie title into a list.
+A similar process isolated the ‘movie_id’ values.
+An empty set and empty list were initialized to capture the unique actor ids (as any actor could appear multiple times in the data set for being in multiple movies).

-By using a for loop and and several if statements, we iterated through the cast data to get only one instance of each actor name and actor id that appeared in the data set.
-We instructed the loop to stop working once our  number of unique actors per film reached 5.
+A for loop and and several if statements iterated through the cast data to get only one instance of each actor name and actor id appearing in the data set.
+The loop was defined to stop working once the number of unique actors per film reached 5.

-We next created separate lists for ‘actor_id’ and ‘actor_name’ and created the ‘five_df’ data frame to hold ‘movie_id’, ‘actor_id’, and ‘actor_name’.
-Then we concatenated the data frame to contain the ‘actor_id’ as transformed from string to integer, the ‘movie_id’, and the actor ‘name’ as a new data frame called ‘credits_actor_name’.
+Separate lists were created for ‘actor_id’ and ‘actor_name.’
+The ‘five_df’ data frame was built to hold ‘movie_id’, ‘actor_id’, and ‘actor_name.’
+A new data frame called 'credits_actors_name' was created by appending the five_df dataframe to the credits_actor_name, which contains all actor-related data for all films in the datasets. 'actor_id' wass transformed from string to integer.

 ![readme10](graphics/readme10.png)